 Where did those apples come from?
 Why, anywhere and everywhere.
 That’s what made it so interesting.
 For you see, apple trees are what are known in botanical circles as heterozygous, which means that, just as in humans, the genes of parents are “scrambled” (for lack of a better word) in their offspring.

 That means that whenever you plant an apple seed, regardless of what kind of apple it’s from, you never know what the characteristics of the resulting tree will be, nor what it’s fruit might taste like.
 The seeds from an apple tree that produces medium-large, medium-sweet red apples may give rise to offspring with tiny, green, mouth-puckeringly tart apples, giant bland and mealy apples, hard sweet and tangy apples, just about anything.
 The only way to achieve consistency in an apple orchard is by grafting.

 This wasn’t a problem for frontier families since pretty much all apples are good for juicing (sweet or tart, all the juice goes into the same barrel).
 So they were just as happy to have a field full of different sorts of apple trees as uniform ones.
 And it was just precisely that diversity that gave them a strategic advantage for developing new apple varieties, since you never knew when some scraggly misshapen runt of a tree growing on your property might pop out some truly sublime fruit.

-Seen in that light, what a classic example of American “strike-it-rich” entrepreneurialism the apple orchard is.
-And for that matter, what a great metaphor for America, where even the most common and unpalatable immigrant crab might be transformed into a shining Golden Delicious if fortune were to smile — just a little!
+Seen in this light, what a classic example of American “strike-it-rich” entrepreneurialism the apple orchard is.
+And for that matter, what a great metaphor for America, where even the most common and unpalatable immigrant crab might be transformed into a shining Golden Delicious if fortune were to smile just a little.